The Adventure of the Second Stain

 "The Adventure of the Second Stain", one of the 56 Sherlock Holmes short stories written by Sir Arthur Conan Doyle, is one of 13 stories in the cycle collected as The Return of Sherlock Holmes (1905) and the only unrecorded case mentioned passively by Watson to be written.
 It was first published in The Strand Magazine in the United Kingdom in December 1904, and was also published in Collier's in the United States on 28 January 1905.

-Doyle ranked "The Adventure of the Second Stain" eighth in his list of his twelve favourite Holmes stories.

-Synopsis
+Plot

 Lord Bellinger, the Prime Minister, and the Right Honourable Trelawney Hope, the Secretary of State for European Affairs, come to Holmes in the matter of a document stolen from Hope's dispatch box, which he kept at home in Whitehall Terrace when not at work.
 If divulged, this document could bring about very dire consequences for all of Europe, even war.
 They are loath to tell Holmes at first the exact nature of the document's contents, but when Holmes declines to take on their case, they tell him it was a rather injudicious letter from a foreign potentate.
 It disappeared from the dispatch box one evening when Hope's wife was out at the theatre for four hours.
 No one in the house knew about the document, not even the Secretary's wife.
 None of the servants could have guessed what was in the box.

 Holmes decides to begin with some spies known to him and is then astonished to hear from Dr. Watson that one of those that he names, Eduardo Lucas, has been murdered.
 Before Holmes has a chance to act, Lady Hilda Trelawney Hope, the European Secretary's wife, arrives unexpectedly at 221B Baker Street.
 She asks Holmes insistently about the stolen document's contents, but Holmes only reveals there would be regrettable consequences if the document were not found.
 Lady Hilda also begs Holmes to tell her husband nothing of her visit.

 Holmes's spy hunt does not go well.
 Four days after the murder, French police arrest the probable murderer of Lucas; Madame Fournier, whom Lucas married in Paris under an alias.
 She was seen in London near Lucas's house the night of the crime, but she is now useless as a witness because she has gone insane.